Meet me in St. Louis

 I’m going to be passing through “the Gateway to the West” today and thought it’d be great to meet any and all of y’all who might want to come out and say hello.

-According to one of your local entrepreneurs, the place to be is Urban Chestnut, so that’s where I’ll be setting up shop.
+According to one of your local entrepreneurs, the place to be is Urban Chestnut (the one on Manchester) so that’s where I’ll be setting up shop.

 Come by at around 8:30 for some convivial startup conversation and general genial tomfoolery.